patternfly/training-scenarios/react-charts/area-chart/step4.md

 &gt;
 </pre>

-3) <strong>Add a `containerComponent` property to that section</strong>
+3) <strong>Add a `containerComponent` property to the `Chart` component.</strong>

 The `containerComponent` property takes a component instance, which will be used to create a container element for standalone charts.

-Add the `ChartVoronoiContainer` component which adds the ability to associate a mouse position with the data point(s) closest to it.
+Inside the `containerComponent` is the `ChartVoronoiContainer` component, which adds the ability to associate a mouse position with the data point(s) closest to it.
 This is useful for adding a tooltip.

 It should look like this: